wp-plugins/wp-spamshield/readme.txt

 Stable tag: trunk
 License: GPLv2

-A robust and user-friendly anti-spam plugin that stops blog comment spam cold.
-Includes spam-blocking contact form & blocks registration spam too.
+A powerful, user-friendly, all-in-one anti-spam plugin that eliminates comment spam & registration spam.
+Includes spam-blocking contact form.

 == Description ==

-**An extremely robust and user friendly WordPress anti-spam plugin that stops blog comment spam cold, including trackback and pingback spam.** See what it's like to run a WordPress site without spam!
+**An extremely powerful and user friendly WordPress anti-spam plugin that stops blog comment spam cold, including trackback and pingback spam.** See what it's like to run a WordPress site without spam!
 Includes spam-blocking contact form feature, and protection from user registration spam as well.
 WP-SpamShield is an all-in-one spam solution for WordPress.

 = A Powerful Weapon Against: Comment Spam, Trackback Spam, Contact Form Spam, and Registration Spam = Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamShield eliminates automated blog comment spam from bots, including trackback and pingback spam.**